HisarCS/Otto/Docs/workshop/aqui_workshop_booklet.md

 This workshop teaches parametric design through the Aqui programming language.
 You will complete two main projects:

 1. **Parametric House Design** - Create a 2D house where you can easily adjust size, number of windows, and door style
-2. **Parametric Adjustable Wrench** - Design a 2D tool where you can modify the jaw size and handle length
+2. **Parametric Car Design** - Design a 2D vehicle where you can modify the body size, wheel dimensions, and window configuration

 ---